sashang/yang-fsharp/README.md

 ## Build instructions

 First, run `.\init.ps1` from PowerShell.
 This will download `paket` and setup a few other things.
-It is advised (although not required) to run this script for every shell.
+It will also load the `YangDevHelper` PowerShell module that provides some commands that are useful during development.
+It is advised (although not required) to initialize your working (Power)shell with this script.

-Running the `.\build.bat` should do the job.
-The output will be placed in the `.\build` directory.
+Running the `.\build.bat` should compile the main project and run the unit tests.
+The output is placed in the `.\build` directory.
 This uses the `FAKE` build system (which is based on F\#).
+Alternatively, (if you initialize with the `init.ps1` script) you can also use the commands `build` and `qb` for the full build, or a quick build (only the main project) respectively.

 To run the unit tests, use `.\build.bat Test`.
+To get some statistics on the code coverage of the unit tests use the `Show-YangCodeCoverage` command (this is part of `YangDevHelper`).
+To see a list of the active to-do items use the command `Get-YangWorkItems`.

 You can also open the Visual Studio solution file in `.\src\YANG\Yang.sln`.
 However, before doing so do restore the dependencies if necessary.
 We use the `paket` system for package management.